Get

 Can You Put Hydrogen Peroxide on a Dog’s Wound?

 If you are in an emergency (for example, your dog was bitten by another dog), you can’t get them to a veterinary hospital quickly, and the only thing that you have on hand is a bottle of 3% hydrogen peroxide, you may use a small amount to flush out dirt and germs from your dog’s wound.
-But it’s better to refrain from doing so, especially if you haven’t talked to your vet yet.
+But it’s better to refrain from doing so, especially if you haven’t talked to a vet yet.

 H202 can prevent your dog’s wound from healing.
 It works by killing germs and bacteria and helping to remove debris from the wound.
 However, it can damage fibroblasts, the cells responsible for proper wound healing.
 Therefore, using hydrogen peroxide on your dog can hinder the natural healing process of their skin, leading to longer recovery times and possible complications.